Simple Marketing Ideas for Small Business Owners

 With all that social media traffic you’re establishing, be sure that there will be people who’ll give you a piece of their mind about their experience with you.

-You’ll be receiving praise about anything and everything, and that’s going to feel good, as it should.
+You will be receiving praise about anything and everything, and that is going to feel good, as it should.
 Positive comments are opportunities to see your biggest strengths and determine how you can use them when crafting future strategies (the business kind, not the social media kind only.)

 Make sure to thank your reviewers authentically.
 Take a moment to personalize the response without overdoing it.
 After a meaningful interaction, users will feel closer to your brand, thankful.